fusioncharts/dev_centre_docs/fusiontime/fusiontime-component/plot-types-in-fusiontime.md

 heading: Plot Types
 ---

-In FusionTime plot represents a dataset which displays the relationship between two or more variables of a chart.
-Plot refers to a line in a line chart, a column in the column chart or an area in the area chart.
+In FusionTime a plot represents a particular column/measure in the tabular data, which displays the relationship between two or more variables of a chart.
+Plot refers to a line in a line chart, a column in a column chart etc. FusionTime supports following plot types:

 FusionTime supports following plot types:

-* Candlestick
 * Line
+* Area
+* Column
+* Step Line
 * Spline
-* Step-line
-* Column
-* Area
 * OHLC
+* Candlestick

+You can specify the plot type in a chart, using the `plotType` property inside the `yAxis` object.
+By default, the value is `line`.
+However, you can modify it with any of the varieties mentioned in the list above.

 In this article, we'll see different types of data plots to render a chart.